lequocanh662000/basic-lee-restautant/README.md

 Key Features:
 - Using Redux Pattern to control States
 - Sorting and Filterring items by rating, sizes, and prices
-- Create a simple Server connected to mongoDB to handle basic http requests
+- Create a simple Server connected to mongoDB to handle basic http requests(GET, POST, DELETE)